PolarizedIons/PolarizedBot/README.md

 ## Bot permissions

-There are essentially three ranks that the bot assigns a discord user. `Bot Owner`, `Guild Admin`, and `Default` in that order.
+There are essentially three ranks that the bot assigns a discord user. `Global Admin`, `Guild Admin`, and `Default` in that order.
 Only some commands are available to `Default` rank users, while most commands, including the `!guild` command, can be performed by the `Guild Admin` rank.
+The `Guild Admin` is labeled publicly as `Moderator`.

 The bot will automatically assign `Guild Admin` to the server owner when the bot joins.
-They can then assign ranks to other members via the `!guild set rank ...` command.
-NOTE that the `Bot Owner` rank CANNOT be assigned via the command.
-It is a bot config setting, and there may only be one `Bot Owner`.
+They can then assign ranks to other members via the `!guild mod/unmod...` command.
+NOTE that the `Global Admin` rank CANNOT be assigned via the command.
+It is a bot config setting.

+`Global Admin`s have their ranks applied, as the name suggests, globally, meaning they'll have that rank in any guild the bot is in, whereas the `Guild Admin` rank is set per guild.

 ## Commands